There are mornings when I wake up and feel like I’m starring in my own black-and-white film.

 Step 2: Soak the Rice Paper

-Take 1 rice paper sheet, dip it quickly in the warm water for about 5 seconds, then immediately dip it into your egg mixture.
-Flip it so both sides are coated.
+Take 3 rice paper sheets, dip it quickly in this mixture for about 5 seconds, make sure to flip sides, so both sides are coated.

 Step 3: Create the Croissant Base